-This tutorial for the VOXEL-MAN My Cases module shows you how to create a 3D model for surgery training from CT data.
+This tutorial for the VOXEL-MAN My Cases application shows you how to create a virtual anatomical 3D model for surgery training from CT data.
 To keep it simple, we will focus on the functions needed, and ignore all other options.
 For every section, there is a video that shows exactly what was done, that is subsequently explained.
 We recommend that you replicate the steps on your simulator, and play with the various parameters to get a feel for what they do.

 In the following, we will often use the word segmentation.
 Segmentation means to identify and mark all voxels (3D points) of the dataset which belong to a certain anatomical structure.
 All voxels that are selected at a time are called a mask.
 In VOXEL-MAN My Cases, a mask is usually shown in cyan.

 Some typical questions and answers about VOXEL-MAN My Cases can be found in the FAQ.

 Select the My Cases tab and press Import DICOM.
 For this tutorial, we will use the supplied anonymized “Example Case” which is automatically selected.
 Selection of other CT datasets is described in chapter 5 and appendic C of the user manual.

 In the Series window on the menu, click a series with a preferably small spacing (there is only one series in this case).
 After you have selected a series, a 3D image as well as sagittal, coronal and transverse CT images of the patient will appear.
 These show the current mask which roughly corresponds to bone.